pokui/nsrc-gns3/docs/host-tools/index.md

 Some additional services are required on the host.

+# DNS

+DNS for the lab environment is handled by dnsmasq (which also provides the class DHCP service).

+To add the DNS entries needed by the labs, you install a "hosts" file.
+DNS requests matching this file are intercepted by dnsmasq and served locally.

+The hosts file we provide is called `hosts-cndo-nmm`.
+You can replace your server's existing `/etc/hosts` entirely with this file, or append it to the end if there's anything else you want to keep.
+The contents are available to the students and VMs inside the labs, as well as to the host itself.

 # apt-cacher-ng

 All the student VMs are configured to fetch packages via a proxy on